Health effects of electromagnetic fields on children

 Main findings

-This narrative review summarizes that children are widely exposed to man-made EMFs (ELF and RF) and notes concerns that developing brains may be more vulnerable.
-It reports that IARC has classified ELF and RF EMFs as possibly carcinogenic to humans (Group 2B), while stating that WHO’s view remains undetermined, and recommends precautionary approaches to minimize children’s exposure until potential health effects are confirmed.
+This narrative review summarizes sources and biological effects of ELF and RF EMF exposure relevant to children and discusses WHO and IARC positions on carcinogenicity.
+It notes that IARC has classified both ELF and RF as possibly carcinogenic to humans (Group 2B) and states that WHO’s view remains undetermined; it recommends precautionary approaches for children until potential health effects are confirmed.

 Outcomes measured